Changing The Stigma Of Helping Others

 - Personal knowledge of the pain infertility causes

-- Amazing Mothers who juggle their lives well
+- Mothers who juggle the stresses of raising children well

 - Their own family is complete

 - A desire to change the world, masked as a need to ‘fix’